 This module will provide you with the underpinning academic knowledge of ultrasound and instrumentation and the associated artefacts, hazards and safety implications, so that you can apply this material to the clinical situation and operate the equipment in a safe and professional manner, providing the best images possible to allow for accurate diagnosis.

-A BSc (hons) 2:2 or above in a relevant health related subject, IELTS level 7 (min.
-7 in all categories) and a clinical placement for three days per week in a recognised clinical ultrasound department are needed prior to entry.
+A BSc (hons) 2:1 or above in a relevant health related subject and a clinical placement for three days per week in a recognised clinical ultrasound department are needed prior to entry.

 Co-requisites: For the ultrasound programme this is a core module and should be chosen in association with the Developing Advanced Practice module and a clinical module(s).